smttsp/secim_experiment/README.md

 This repo aims to create a converter from image to text for signed ballot records (islak imzali secim tutanaklari), and it will read an image and return how many votes each candidate got.

 It is not complete, but early result are here: https://github.com/smttsp/secim_experiment/blob/main/tutanak_input-output.zip.
-I connected to google vision API but I realized a better tool would be google Document API.
-I didn't like the initial results of how Vision API reads.
-If I see a little that opposition is not as useless as they seem, I will work to integrate this tool into other open tools written by bright people for  securing the elections.
+I connected to Google Vision API but I didn't like the initial results of how Vision API reads the images.
+I realized a better tool would be Google Document API.

+If I see a little light that opposition is not as useless as they seem, I will work on integrating this tool into other open tools written by bright people for securing the elections.

 ## Installation